 Although the mass suicide was small compared to The People’s Temple, which resulted in over a thousand deaths, the March 1997 suicide still resulted in nationwide astonishment and news coverage, with 39 victims identified dead in the mansion.
 It is the largest group suicide to ever occur on American soil.

 Although it was only a small mass, Heaven’s Gate might be one of the most memorable and fascinating cult suicides.
-It still spurs modern documentaries and discussions on sites like Reddit to this day.
+It still spurs modern documentaries and online discussions on sites like Reddit to this day.

 Here’s a few interesting facts about Heaven’s Gate:

 Days after the bodies were discovered, one nearby 56 year old man committed suicide, with a suicide note that reflected media coverage of Heaven’s Gate at the time.
 Does Heaven’s Gate help prove suicide contagion is a real phenomenon?

 Better question: do cult suicides help prove copycat suicide as a real concept?
 There are already too many similar stories.